haraldkubota/tailscale-tf/README.md

 [ec2-user@ip-172-31-1-204 ~]$
 ```

-# On AWS Tailscale GW instance
+# Configure the Tailscale GW instance

 Install and configure Tailscale on the GW instance (the EC2 in the public subnet) and advertise the internal subnets in the VPC: